Giant Anteater Profile

 There’s actually a lot of truth to the giant anteater’s name.

-There are four species of anteaters – Other than the giant anteater, there is also the silky anteater (Cyclopes didactylus), northern tamandua (Tamandua mexicana), and southern tamandua (Tamandua tetradactyla).
+There are four species of anteaters – Other than the giant anteater, there is also the tiny silky anteater (Cyclopes didactylus), northern tamandua (Tamandua mexicana), and southern tamandua (Tamandua tetradactyla).

 However, compared to those other three, the giant anteater is by some distance the largest!